DiogoAngelim/signal/backend/README.md

 ### @digelim/03.validated

-Validates protocol and transitions to `validated` lifecycle.
+Validates against protocol and transition to the `validated` status.

 - `validateEnvelope()`
 - `validateOperationName()`